 Herd of Plains Zebras in the Serengeti National Park, Tanzania.

-As the planet approaches a critical threshold of irreversible biodiversity loss, world leaders are convening in Cali, Colombia, on October 21 to advance implementation of the Kunming-Montreal Global Biodiversity Framework (GBF).
+As the planet approaches a critical threshold of irreversible biodiversity loss, world leaders convened in Cali, Colombia, to advance the implementation of the Kunming-Montreal Global Biodiversity Framework (GBF).

 IISD's Earth Negotiations Bulletin Reporting On-Site